yaaminiv/yaaminiv.github.io/_posts/2017-05-23-DNR-Sample-Preparation-Round2.md

 #### **Identified samples for protein extraction**

 **Table 1**.
 Samples for protein extraction, from [this lab notebook entry](https://yaaminiv.github.io/Protein-Extractions-Round2-Part2/).
+Originally I wanted to use O111 for extractions but I could not find it in the sample box.
+I used O117 instead.

 | Site | Condition |     1    |     2    |     3    |
 |:----:|:---------:|:--------:|:--------:|:--------:|